simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 }
 ```

 Here, we establish essential variables for our game.
 The `player_paddle` serves as the user-controlled entity, featuring attributes such as speed (measured in pixels per second), score, and initial x and y positions.
-Similarly, the `ai_paddle` mirrors its computer-controlled counterpart, featuring a strategic AI trick.
-The `ball` object defines its position and speed, creating a symphony of movement between these core elements in our Pong game.
+Similarly, the `ai_paddle` mirrors its computer-controlled counterpart, featuring a strategic "AI" trick.
+And finally, the `ball` object defines its position and speed.

 #### Unveiling the "AI" Trick